kolenaIO/kolena/examples/text_summarization/README.md

 ## Running the Text Summarization Workflow

+Data lives under the bucket `s3://kolena-public-datasets`.

+Make sure there is a set `KOLENA_TOKEN` environment variable.
+See [initialization instructions](https://docs.kolena.io/testing-with-kolena/using-kolena-client#initialization) for details.

 There are two scripts to perform the following operations:

 1. [seed_test_suite.py](text_summarization/seed_test_suite.py) creates test suites and test cases
 2. [seed_test_run.py](text_summarization/seed_test_run.py) creates model inferences against the test suites

-#### Usage

-Data lives under the bucket `s3://kolena-public-datasets`.

-Make sure there is a set `KOLENA_TOKEN` environment variable.
-See [initialization instructions](https://docs.kolena.io/testing-with-kolena/using-kolena-client#initialization) for details.

 Command line args are defined within each script to specify what model to use and what test suite to seed/evaluate, but a plain end to end run would look like this: